jabaere/ecommercefront/README.md

 # Getting Started with Create React App

-## 1.For back Download  repository https://github.com/scandiweb/junior-react-endpoint
+## 1.For back-end, Download  repository https://github.com/scandiweb/junior-react-endpoint
 ## 2.Install all dependencies and start script
-## 3.For front Download this repository
+## 3.For front-end, Download this repository
 ## 4.Install all dependencies and start script

 # live demo  --- https://youtu.be/tmJoywD0Gdg